venj/Remote-Helper/Pods/MWPhotoBrowser/README.markdown

 ### Method 2: Including Source Directly Into Your Project

 Another method is to simply add the files to your Xcode project, copying them to your project's directory if required.
 Ensure that all the code within `MWPhotoBrowser/Classes`, `MWPhotoBrowser/Libraries` and the `MWPhotoBrowser.bundle` is included in your project.

-If your project uses ARC then you will have to disable ARC for each of the files in MWPhotoBrowser.
-Here's how you do it: http://stackoverflow.com/a/6658549/106244

-## Outstanding issues and improvements

-*Nothing outstanding*

 ## Notes and Accreditation

-MWPhotoBrowser very gratefully makes use of 2 other fantastic open source projects:
+MWPhotoBrowser very gratefully makes use of these other fantastic open source projects:

 - [SDWebImage](https://github.com/rs/SDWebImage) by Olivier Poitrey — Used to handle downloading and decompressing of photos from the web.
-- [MBProgressHUD](https://github.com/jdg/MBProgressHUD) by Jonathan George — Used to display notifications of photo saving and copying progress/completion.
+- [MBProgressHUD](https://github.com/jdg/MBProgressHUD) by Jonathan George — Used to display activity notifications.
+- [DACircularProgress](https://github.com/danielamitay/DACircularProgress) by Daniel Amitay — Used to display image download progress.

 Demo photos kindly provided by Oliver Waters (<http://twitter.com/oliverwaters>).

 ## Licence

-Copyright (c) 2010 Michael Waterfall
+Copyright (c) 2010-2013 Michael Waterfall

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal